Enjoy our cozy atmosphere with family and friends! The…More »

 Wake up your senses with a delicious gourmet breakfast at the Zen Den.
 Conveniently located downtown, this café offers rich and savory fare such as their fresh quiche or grilled pound cake in a cozy atmosphere complete with performances from local musicians and monthly rotating art exhibits from local artists.
 Make sure to stop by their "funky, chic boutique" on-site for some organic-only coffee and tea selections.
 For some of the freshest seafood in the region, come to the Lobster Claw Doylestown, a locally-owned seafood market and restaurant that offers tasty fare at great prices.
 Choose a delicious deli-style seafood sandwich or treat yourself to a fresh lobster at market price for a meal you won't soon forget.
 Enjoy craft beer, live entertainment and American fare with a pinch of the South at M.O.M.'s, Maxwell's on Main, located right on Main Street.
 Let the award-winning bartenders match the perfect drink with everything from burgers to grilled swordfish.
-Step back in time to 18th century America when you walk through the doors of The Waterwheel Restaurant.
-Just a short drive from downtown, The Waterwheel features Continental menu items, including their favorite Waterwheel Chicken Parmesan or Grilled Tavern Hanger Steak.
 If you're looking for more dining options, take a walk along East State Street, also known as Doylestown's Restaurant Row for its collection of independently owned restaurants and outdoor cafes.
 Stop by Empanada Mama for creative and unique flavor combinations all wrapped up in a South American hand-pie!
 Then, head on over to the Doylestown Brewing Company for a wide variety of locally crafted beer, wine and more food.